Qumulo/aws-quickstart-cloud-q/README.md

 The deployment guide and CloudFormation code are hosted by AWS.
 Links:
 * [Qumulo Cloud Q Quick Start landing page](https://aws.amazon.com/quickstart/architecture/qumulo-cloud-q/)
 * Skip the landing page and go straight to the [Qumulo Cloud Q Quick Start deployment guide](https://fwd.aws/EXedJ?)
+* The code hosted in this repository is for historical versions and supporting documents referenced by the AWS Quick Start.

 Reference Architecture:
 ![Ref Arch](./supplemental-docs/qumulo-cloud-q-architecture_diagram.png)